jacg/liquidata/doc/mdbook/src/intro.md

 ## Guinea pig functions

-In the examples that follow, we will use
+In the examples that follow, we will use some small pre-defined functions, such
+as:

 ```python
 {{#include ../../../quickstart_test.py:guinea_pigs}}